Sustainability Bingo: Dispelling the Myths

 You mean the luxury brands that burn their unsold merchandise, purposely obscure where their garments are manufactured and (allegedly) use slave labor?

-While there are ethical luxury brands, Gucci, Balenciaga, Burberry and Louis Vuitton (among others) don’t make that list.
+While there are ethical luxury brands, legacy brands like Gucci, Balenciaga, Burberry and Louis Vuitton (among others) don’t make that list.
 While you personally purchasing luxury may be the most sustainable option for you personally (spending a lot of money on items tends to force us to take better care of them), don’t assume that higher price tags means better practices.

 "Fast fashion brands can be sustainable."

 A fast fashion brand is one that, due to extremely fast turn around times and huge order quantities that drive down the cost of making garments, can not only drop dozens, if not hundreds of styles constantly, but also charge as little as possible for them while still making billions.
 If a company with that business model changes a single thing about how they operate to be more sustainable, it is no longer fast fashion.
-In other words: fast fashion is inherently unsustainable and cannot exist without great exploitation.
+In other words: fast fashion as an industry is inherently unsustainable and cannot exist without great exploitation.
 You know I wrote about why already so gone ‘head and read it.

 "Sustainability is about not wearing fast fashion."